arkku/ihex/README.md

 kk_ihex
 =======

-A small library for reading and writing Intel HEX (or IHEX) format.
+A small library for reading and writing the
+[Intel HEX](http://en.wikipedia.org/wiki/Intel_HEX) (or IHEX) format.
+The library is mainly intended for embedded systems and microcontrollers, such as Arduino, AVR, PIC, ARM, STM32, etc - hence the emphasis is on small size rather than features, generality, or error handling.

 See the header file `kk_ihex.h` for documentation, or below for simple examples.

 ~ [Kimmo Kulovesi](http://arkku.com/), 2013-12-27